-For traffic state forecasting, we aim at simultaneously handling the following characteristics of traffic state data: 1) High-dimensionality: data is of high dimension and large scale with thousands of road segments.
-2) Sparsity: only a small fraction of data are observed.
-To obtain satisfactory forecasting, we must address the following concerns: 1) How to perform traffic state forecasting with a small fraction of observations?
-2) How to apply the TMF framework to a large-scale and high-dimensional setting?
+For traffic-state forecasting, we aim at simultaneously handling the following characteristics of traffic state data: (1) high-dimensionality by which data are of high dimension and large scale with thousands of road segments and (2) sparsity by which only a small fraction of data are observed.
+To obtain satisfactory forecasting, we must address the following concerns: (1) how to perform traffic-state forecasting with a small fraction of observations and (2) how to apply the TMF framework to a large-scale and high-dimensional setting.

-Unlike the classical traffic forecasting approaches, which require fully observed data as inputs, our work addresses traffic state forecasting on imperfect and sparse data.
-In the following, we consider a data-driven approach by applying the low-rank matrix factorization framework, expecting to simultaneously address the high-dimensionality and sparsity issues in traffic state data.
+Unlike the classic traffic-forecasting approaches, which require fully observed data as inputs, our work addresses traffic-state forecasting on imperfect and sparse data.
+In the following, we consider a data-driven approach by applying the low-rank matrix factorization framework, expecting to simultaneously address the high-dimensionality and sparsity issues in traffic-state data.